Rudis1261/api_mocker/README.md

 node -v
 ```

 Which should give you the version of NodeJS you are running.
-Mine gave ``v0.12.7`` which is the current latest version.
+Mine gave ``v0.12.7`` which is the current latest version for Ubuntu.
+On my Fedora mashien, thise version number is ``v0.10.36``.
+So it varies from operating system to operating system.

 For NPM the command would similarly be:
 ```shell
 npm -v
 ```

 Which in my case gave ``2.11.3``, but this would change all the time.
+On my Fedora mashien this is ``1.3.5`` as an example.

 ### INSTALLING API MOCKER ITSELF